bihorac-LAB/Exposome/README.md

 We created a web application to provide the investigators with the access to :
 - data catalog
-- SDoH and Env data linkage tool
+- Exposome data linkage tool
-- data visuallization tool
+- data visualization tool

 In the next release, we are planning to provide a basic data analyzer tool.